aparnaashok2125/Day-22-Space-Fund-Reality-SFR-Analysis/README.md

-# Space Fund Realty (SFR) Analysis
+# Space Fund Reality (SFR) Analysis
 ![](https://c4.wallpaperflare.com/wallpaper/81/233/257/smoke-cape-canaveral-rocket-falcon-9-wallpaper-preview.jpg)
 ## Project Overview
-The Space Fund Realty (SFR) Analysis project aims to provide valuable insights into aerospace companies and their missions, ultimately assisting investors in making informed decisions.
+The Space Fund Reality (SFR) Analysis project aims to provide valuable insights into aerospace companies and their missions, ultimately assisting investors in making informed decisions.
 The SFR is a crucial rating system that evaluates companies based on their missions, payload, launch costs, and other factors, providing an indication of their development and stability.
 The SFR rating ranges from 1 to 9, with higher ratings signifying more developed companies.

 ## Data Dictionary
 Here is a description of the dataset used in this project: